OpenXcom requires a vanilla version of the original X-COM resources. This includes:

 - Windows Version / Collector's Edition.

 - Steam Version: You can find the game folder in "Steam\steamapps\common\xcom ufo defense\XCOM".

-The installer will automatically detect Steam installations and take care of the resource copying for you, just follow the instructions.
+The installer will automatically detect Steam installations, patch the game and copy the original data for you, just follow the instructions.

 If installing manually, copy the resources to the data subfolder.